arjuns2020/pycateda/README.md

 # pycateda Python Package - A simplified Exploratory Data Analysis with less lines of code
-# Install - pip install pycateda
+# Install pycateda package ->  pip install pycateda
+# Install Pandas-Profiling package -> pip install pandas-profiling
+# Import this -> from pandas_profiling import ProfileReport
 ![pycateda](https://miro.medium.com/max/658/1*0JSGjWN6mXIShXvkam-Q2A.png)

 # What does it do?